eduardofranca1/typescript-api/README.md

 # Node REST API

-This project was created using TypeScript, SOLID principles, and the Repository Pattern
+This project was created using TypeScript, SOLID principles, and Design Patterns

 ### Technologies: